moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

     1. Select an image (PNG, JPG or SVG).
 Your image should be 260x260 or more for optimal results.

-    2. Tweak all the options for each of the sections: "Favicon for Desktop Browsers and Google Result Pages", "Favicon for iOS - Web Clip", "Favicon for Android Chrome", "Windows Metro" and "macOS Safari".
+    2. Tweak the options for each of the sections.
 Please include a UI Designer in this process for optimal results.

     3. **[Important]** At the bottom, on the "Favicon Generator Options" section go to:
         - The "Path" tab, select the second option and write `/favicons`.